I Like to Rock (song): Accolades

-The song was placed at #226 on the 500 Greatest Classic Rock Songs compiled by WXKR.

-It was ranked #33 on CBC's list of the "50 Greatest Canadian Songs", in 2009.

-VH1 ranked the song #93 on their list of the "100 Greatest Rock Songs".

 In popular culture

 "I Like to Rock" was used in the films Flower & Garnet, Gutterballs, High Life, and Drive Angry, as well as S1 E6 of Being Erica titled "Something Wrong With...", as well as the 2010 comedy television special Kids in the Hall: Death Comes to Town.
+The song was also mentioned in an episode of Trailer Park Boys titled "Closer to the Heart" in which main character Ricky repeatedly expresses that he prefers April Wine to fellow Canadian band Rush, and requests that Alex Lifeson perform "I Like to Rock", believing it is a Rush song.